sunilaryal/sunilaryal.github.io/_pages/about.md

 Recent updates
 ----------------------
+* Mar 2020: Received a $5000 research grant from the Deakin University SEBE Faculty ECR support grants scheme.
 * Jan 2020: A paper accepted for publication in the Knowledge and Information Systems journal
 * Dec 2019: Attended Modelling Complex Warfare Symposium organised by DST in Canberra
 * Oct 2019: A paper accepted for publication in the Data Mining and Knowledge Discovery journal